 SURS is the healthiest of the five, 42 percent funded.
 The General Assembly pension fund is the least healthy, 12 percent funded.

 Financial analysts at Wirepoints characterize the legislators’ pension fund as “broke any way you measure it.”

 “Only a yearly bailout by taxpayers keeps that plan afloat,” write Wirepoints analysts Ted Dabrowski and John Klingner.

 The state’s huge pension problem, the result of a combination of under-funding and excessive benefits, continues to pose terrible problems for the elected officials who put together the state’s budget.
 That’s because money for pension is crowding out funds for core state programs.

 Gov. J.B.
-Pritzker last year proposed skipping $800 million in contributions so he could fund other parts of his budget, a class example of short-term gain and long-term pain.
+Pritzker last year proposed skipping $800 million in contributions, so he could fund other parts of his budget, a classic example of short-term gain and long-term pain.